geoserver/geoserver/doc/en/user/source/styling/sld-reference/pointsymbolizer.rst

 ExternalGraphic
 ^^^^^^^^^^^^^^^

-**External Graphics** are image files (such as PNG or SVG) that contain the shape and color information defining how to render a symbol.
+**External Graphics** are image files (in formats such as PNG or SVG) that contain the shape and color information defining how to render a symbol.
 For GeoServer extensions for specifying external graphics, see :ref:`pointsymbols`.

 The ``<ExternalGraphic>`` element has the sub-elements: